Gwendolyn Stewart is a widely published photojournalist.

 * * * *

 GWENDOLYN STEWART is also a political scientist specializing in political leadership in Russia, China, and the U.S. A former Bunting Fellow (Radcliffe), she is an Associate (and former Post-Doctoral Fellow) of the Davis Center for Russian and Eurasian Studies at Harvard and an Associate in Research of the Harvard Fairbank Center for Chinese Studies.
-For the Fairbank Center she co-founded and co-chaired the China Current Events Workshop, which examines pressing issues in Greater China.
+For the Fairbank Center she co-founded and co-chaired the China Current Events Workshop, which examined pressing issues in Greater China.
 Her Harvard Ph.D. dissertation (Sic Transit) dealt with the role of the leaders of the republics, especially Boris Yeltsin, in the breakup of the Soviet Union.
 She is currently writing RUSSIA REDUX, the story of Russia under Yeltsin and Putin: part political analysis, part travel-memoir.
 Imagine wandering over the largest country on earth, not in the train of a railroad, but in the train of one of the most powerful and contradictory men on earth.
 Or all by yourself.

 POLITICS & PLACES